CSCI-215-WebsiteProgramming-2018/syllabus/README.md

 ### Workflow

-1. Click on the appropiate project link in the [Course Outlline](https://github.com/CSCI-490-MobileAppDevelopment/syllabus/blob/gh-pages/course-outline.md).
-This will take you to the project in [CSCI-490-MobileAppDevelopment](https://github.com/CSCI-490-MobileAppDevelopment) GitHub Organization account.
+1. Click on the appropiate project link in the [Course Outlline](https://github.com/CSCI-215-WebsiteProgramming/syllabus/blob/gh-pages/course-outline.md).
+This will take you to the project in [CSCI-215-WebsiteProgramming](https://github.com/CSCI-215-WebsiteProgramming) GitHub Organization account.
-2. Create your Android project with the same name as our GitHub Organization project name with '-yourLastName' appended to the name.
+2. Fork the project into your personal GitHub account.
-3. In Android Studio, share the project with GitHub.
+3. Clone the project onto your local workstation.
 4. Read the instructions provided by the README file.
 5. Modify the files to complete your assignment.
-6. Test your solution with both an Android Virtual Device and a real phone.
+6. Test your solution with the Firefox browser.
-7. Create and include a screenshots of your application in action.
-8. Create a README file to communicate anything you need to me.
+8. Edit the README file to communicate anything you need to me.
-9. Make sure all of your code is committed.
+9. Make sure ALL of your code is committed.
-10. Push/sync up to GitHub.
+10. Push/sync up to GitHub (be sure to check GitHub to ensure all files were pushed correctly).
-11. The day the assignment is due, I would like a quick demo from a real device.

 ***All assignments are due at the start of class on the specified date.***

    * You can continue to push fixes and improvements until the date (with no penalty) or for one week after (with letter grade penalty) – just add a comment in the pull request to let me know it's been updated.

    * I will leave appropriate feedback as an Issue inside of your repository.

-   * Edit the README file in your repository to relay any feedback or instructions about your submission

-#### Versions

-For exercises with multiple Versions (`V1`, `V2`, etc.) listed in the README: these are intended as guidelines for how to complete the assignments in the smallest/simplest possible increments.
-You are expected to reach the highest Version for each assignment by the due date.
-See also: [extra credit](#extra-credit).

 ### Requirements

-* All applications must build, install, and run properly on a real Android phone (of the student's choosing).
+* All code must execute and render properly in the Firefox browser.
 * Assignments must be completed by the due date.
 Late assignments will only be accepted one week late and will be marked down a whole letter grade.

-#### Extra Credit

-Bonus points for:

-* Automated tests
-* Creativity (as long as requirements are fulfilled)
-* Anything listed under `BONUS` in the README of the exercise.
-* Something that WOW's me.
-* Look through and create [issues](https://github.com/CSCI-490-MobileAppDevelopment/syllabus/issues)

 ## Grading